AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 1. Removing a tag for an existing restaurant in the restaurant directory

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `untag 1 t/halal` <br>
        Expected: The `halal` tag of the 1st restaurant is removed.
 The output box shows the corresponding details of the updated restaurant.

 2. Removing a non-existent tag for an existing restaurant in the restaurant directory

     * Prerequisites: There must be at least one restaurant in the current directory.
-The 1st restaurant has a `halal` tag.
+The 1st restaurant has a `halal` tag.<br>

     1. Test case: `tag 1 t/fast food` <br>
        Expected: No tag is removed from the 1st restaurant.
 The output box will display an error message indicating that the `fast food` tag does not exist for the 1st restaurant.

 3. Missing prefix

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `untag 1 halal`<br>
        Expected: No tag is removed from the 1st restaurant.
 The output box will display an error message indicating an invalid command and the syntax for the untag command.

 4. Missing value

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `untag 1 t/` <br>
        Expected: No tag is removed from the 1st restaurant.
 The output box will display an error message indicating that the tag name cannot be empty.

 5. Missing prefix and value

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

         1. Test case: `untag 1` <br>
            Expected: No tag is removed from the 1st restaurant.
 The output box will display an error message indicating an invalid command and the syntax for the untag command.

 6. Missing index

-    * Prerequisites: None.
+    * Prerequisites: None.<br>

     1. Test case: `untag`<br>
        Expected: No tag is removed.
 The output box will display an error message indicating an invalid command and the syntax for the untag command.

 7. Providing an invalid index

-    * Prerequisites: There is less than 100 restaurants in the current directory.
+    * Prerequisites: There is less than 100 restaurants in the current directory.<br>

     1. Test case: `untag 100`<br>
        Expected: No tag is removed.
 The output box will display an error message indicating an invalid index is provided.